Get News & Updates Directly To Your Inbox

-Growing up, I knew that I had to speak to my father in Spanish and my mother in English, although at times she spoke to us in Spanish as well.
-My maternal grandmother, who also spoke Spanish, reinforced my father’s teachings and gave me someone else to communicate with in Spanish.
+“Growing up, I knew that I had to speak to my mother in English and my father in Spanish,” she adds.
+“My maternal grandmother, who also spoke Spanish, reinforced my father’s teachings and gave me someone else to communicate with in Spanish.”

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.